shiyuhang0/tidbcloud-branch-github-example/README.md

 <img width="1417" alt="image" src="https://user-images.githubusercontent.com/52435083/233818397-96e2c8d6-5971-4f2b-b9a6-e278293cf9f4.png">

-2. Go to the GitHub integration and click `connect` button.
+2. Go to the GitHub integration and click the `connect` button.
-    - If you have not login the GitHub, you will be asked to login the GitHub account in a pop-ups.
+    - If you have not login the GitHub, you will be asked to login in the GitHub account in a pop-up.
-    - If it is the frist time you use the integration, you will be asked authorize the GitHub app in a pop-ups.
+    - If it is the first time you use the integration, you will be asked to authorize the GitHub app in a pop-up.

 <img width="793" alt="image" src="https://user-images.githubusercontent.com/52435083/233824789-37c55dfb-939f-48bd-8773-9e47aa3bdd7a.png">

 3. Select A TiDB Cloud

-You will enter the connect page after click the connect button.
+You will enter the connect page after clicking the connect button.
 Select the cluster under the project first.

 <img width="1063" alt="image" src="https://user-images.githubusercontent.com/52435083/233825019-a85b306a-52c8-415b-bbb1-907cc5792ad4.png">

-4. Install and select a account
+4. Install and select an account

 If it is the first time you use the integration. you need to install the GitHub app for your account.
-Click the `GitHub account` and choose the `install other account`, you will be redirected to a install page.
+Click the `GitHub account` and choose the `install other account`, you will be redirected to an install page.

 <img width="780" alt="image" src="https://user-images.githubusercontent.com/52435083/233826052-cc63d74b-c12d-4c44-ac5a-5173633737c5.png">

-After you have installed your account, it will be shown under the `GitHub account` drop down.
+After you have installed your account, it will be shown under the `GitHub account` drop-down.
 Select the account you need.

 5. Select a repository under the account